City Comprehensive and Improvement Plans

 The Comprehensive Sewer System Plan (PDF) provides for the Sewer Utility through the year 2033.
 Long term planning should be reviewed and periodically updated to incorporate changes in population, land use regulations, and other data.
 Preparation of this Plan is a mandatory requirement of the Washington State Department of Ecology.

 The City prepared a 2020 Comprehensive Sewer Plan (CSP) Addendum.
 See links below.
 This Addendum updates the Land Use and Population projections to coincide with the City’s Comprehensive Plan update.
 The Addendum includes updated Flow and Load Analyses, Collection System Analyses and Capital Improvement Plan.
-The Addendum is currently being reviewed for approval by Ecology.
-Please check back often for updates.
+The City received the approval notice from Ecology in January of 2022 for the Addendum.

 In addition to the Sewer Comprehensive Plan, the City also has a Department of Ecology approved Wastewater Treatment Plant Facility Plan.